Koha-Community/Koha/misc/release_notes/README.txt

 How to build a Koha release -- list of reminders for RMs

 Update and document the translations
+ ./update.pl will update all translations and you can check for failed ones (a copy of the previous version of the po file is stored with a ~ (tilda) sign after it, so any that don't have that didn't succeed

 Install and test the translations
+ ./install.pl will install every translation in the po dir

 Upload the translations to translate.koha.org
+ This is generally done by deleting the database and importing the po files using the import tool as part of kartouche

 Update the release notes (look at git logs for major improvements)